Zummiee/NoteKeep/README.md

-A tool allowing users to add new notes.
+A tool allowing users to add new notes using different pokemon themes.
+Notes will be renderred in the same theme as the one chosen when the note was created & added.

-Note: HTML & CSS codes are provided in a course project, created React components independently as an exercise.
+Note: HTML & CSS codes are provided in a course project, made minor adjustments to CSS codes & created React components independently.

 TO DO:
-1. add a function allowing users to choose a pokemon theme for their notes.
+1. add a function allowing users to edit created notes.
-2. store added notes in a postgresql database.
+2. store created notes in a postgresql database.